Home to Glenn, Armstrong and Wrights perfect spot for Space Command HQ, Ohio lawmakers tell Biden

 U.S. Space Force is the first new military service since the Air Force was created in 1947.
 It organizes, trains and equips space professionals and then presents them to Space Command and other combatant commands.
 Space Command employs forces from Space Force, as well as the Army, Navy, Air Force and Marines.

-The elected officials lobbying for Space Command’s permanent headquarters and placing Space Force units in Ohio argued that middle America has long gotten short shrift when it comes to the placement of military infrastructure.
+Another argument made by the elected officials lobbying for Ohio is that middle America has long gotten short shrift when it comes to the placement of military infrastructure.

 “For generations, servicemembers from the Midwest have answered the call of duty and served in our nation’s military.
 Yet, the Midwest – especially since the post-Cold War reduction in the Strategic Air Command – is home to few active-duty military installations,” they wrote.
 “The result is that while the region provides our nation with soldiers, sailors, airmen, and Marines, few serve in the region they call home.”